Farinelli: Farinelli in London

-In London the previous year, Senesino, a singer who had been a part of Handel's "Second Academy" which performed at the King's Theatre, Haymarket, quarrelled with Handel and established a rival company, the Opera of the Nobility, operating from a theatre in Lincoln's Inn Fields.
+In London the previous year, Senesino, a singer who had been a part of George Frideric Handel's "Second Academy" which performed at the King's Theatre, Haymarket, quarrelled with Handel and moved to a rival company, the Opera of the Nobility, operating from a theatre in Lincoln's Inn Fields.
 This company had Porpora as composer and Senesino as principal singer, but had not been a success during its first season of 1733–34.
 Farinelli, Porpora's most famous pupil, joined the company and made it financially solvent.